Specifics of Brazilian Real Explained

 Historical Facts About the Brazilian Real

-1989 saw a full return to democracy, however it was difficult for the government to cope with the economic chaos in the wake of the prior military and transitional governments.
+1989 saw a full return to democracy, but it was difficult for the government to cope with the economic chaos in the wake of the previous military and transitional governments.
 One way in which President Fernando Collor attempted to stabilise the economy was to open the country to greater investment and foreign trading opportunities.
 After Collor was impeached due to public dissatisfaction in 1992, the successive government formulated an initiative to launch a new currency.
-When the Real was launched in 1994 it maintained initially a parity with the USD by using a crawling peg system where the Brazilian Real could float against other international currencies within a band of a few centavos.
-In 1999, the Real began to float freely against the US Dollar and was devalued by more than 20%.
+When the Real was launched in 1994 it initially maintained parity with the USD by using a crawling peg system whereby the Brazilian Real could float against other international currencies within a band of a few centavos.
+In 1999, the Real began to float freely against the US Dollar, and was devalued by more than 20%.

-RECOMMENDED FOREX BROKERS
+TRUSTED FOREX BROKERS

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

-|XM||$5||CySec||100%||Read Review||Visit Broker|
+|AvaTrade||$100||MiFID||40%||Read Review||Visit Broker|

-|HotForex||$50||CySEC||60%||Read Review||Visit Broker|
+|HotForex||$50||CySEC||100%*||Read Review||Visit Broker|

-|HYCM||$50||FSA||$5000||Read Review||Visit Broker|
+|Instaforex||$1||FFMS||250%||Read Review||Visit Broker|

 Facts About the Brazilian Economy

-Brazil ranks 7th in the world in terms of its GDP.
+Brazil ranks seventh in the world in terms of its GDP.
 It has a diversified economy, being a key producer of industrialised products and commodities.
 Some of the most important manufactured goods produced in Brazil include car parts and automobiles, equipment and machinery, cement, textiles, aircraft, computers, petrochemicals, consumer durable goods and steel.
-Industry is responsible for over 25% of Brazil’s total GDP and is the source of employment for around 19% of the country’s workforce.
+Industry is responsible for over 25% of Brazil’s total GDP, and is the source of employment for around 19% of the country’s workforce.
 Brazil also produces numerous important commodities such as iron ore, oil, soy beans, corn, cotton, sugar, cocoa, forest products and livestock.
 Brazil trades primarily with China, the United States, Argentina, Japan and the EU.

 Important Indicators for the Brazilian Real Forex Market

-- The Indice Bovespa – this is the primary indicator of the BM&FBOVESPA (formed from the merger of the Brazilian Mercantiles and Futures Exchange and the Sao Paulo Stock Exchange).
-The gross total return weight index follows the fifty most popular stocks for trading on the Sao Paulo Stock Exchange.
+- The Indice Bovespa – This is the primary indicator of the BM&FBOVESPA (formed from the merger of the Brazilian Mercantiles and Futures Exchange and the São Paulo Stock Exchange).
+The gross total return weight index follows the fifty most popular stocks for trading on the São Paulo Stock Exchange.

-- GDP – as with all other countries, Brazil’s GDP is an important indicator, providing an accurate measurement of economic health in Brazil.
+- GDP – As with all other countries, Brazil’s GDP is an important indicator, providing an accurate measurement of economic health in Brazil.

-- Exports and commodities – Brazil is a major exporter of sugar, coffee and orange juice and it is important to follow the balance of imports and exports closely.
+- Exports and commodities – Brazil is a major exporter of sugar, coffee and orange juice, and it is important to follow the balance of imports and exports closely.

-- Brazil’s economy relies heavily on exports and therefore the monthly industrial production and manufacturing purchasing manager index is an important indicator.
+- Brazil’s economy relies heavily on exports, and therefore the monthly industrial production and manufacturing purchasing manager index is an important indicator.